wKovacs64/drinks-gatsby/README.md

    contentful space import --management-token <your-management-token> --space-id <your-space-id> --content-file contentful-space.json
    ```

-1. Copy the provided `.env.example` file to a new `.env` file and modify the
+1. Copy the provided `.env.example` file to a new `.env` file and fill in the
-   values with your Contentful information.
-If desired (e.g. for production
+   values with your information.

-   deployments), change the `CONTENTFUL_HOST` value to `cdn.contentful.com` to
+   _Tip: if desired (e.g. for production deployments), change the
-   only see published data.
+   `CONTENTFUL_HOST` value to `cdn.contentful.com` to only see published data._

 1. Deploy to [Netlify][netlify] (or [other][zeit-now] static content
    [host][surge.sh]):